A prepaid plan is a great, but often hidden, alternative to the traditional cell phone plans you're likely familiar with.

 As for types of phones - more specifically brands - you can choose between Samsung, Alcatel, Apple, HTC, and ZTE.
 Currently, T-Mobile doesn't offer the iPhone 5 or 6 as a prepaid selection, but you can purchase a prepaid Apple iPhone SE.

-Those who use T-Mobile's prepaid plans will experience the same exact coverage as those who use a traditional T-Mobile cell phone plan.
-Unfortunately, coverage isn't the greatest with T-Mobile in rural areas.
+Those who use T-Mobile's prepaid plans will experience the same exact coverage as those who use any of these traditional T-Mobile cell phone plans.
+Unfortunately, the T-mobile network performance isn't the greatest in rural areas.
+However, with that being said, the network performance is rather fantastic if you happen to live in an urban or - depending on the area - suburban location.

 All you need to do is check your device's compatibility with T-Mobile's network, buy a SIM card, and use the SIM card.
 Your device comes activated with the starter Pay As You Go plan.